National Quality Improvement Taskforce for children and young people’s mental health inpatient services

 In autumn 2019, a National Quality Improvement Taskforce was established to improve current specialist children and young people’s inpatient mental health, autism and learning disability services in England.

-The Taskforce seeks to make a rapid set of improvements in care, with delivery of the programme by March 2022.
+The Taskforce seeks to make a rapid set of improvements in care.
 The charter of the Taskforce further describes its aims, what it will look at, it’s working principles and how it relates to the wider context.
+Although originally scheduled to complete in March 2022, the Taskforce has been extended for an additional year through to March 2023.

-The Taskforce’s Independent Oversight Board is chaired by Anne Longfield OBE, the Children’s Commissioner for England.
-This will provide independent, expert advice and scrutiny on the work of the Taskforce.
+The Taskforce’s Independent Oversight Board is chaired by Anne Longfield OBE, (previously the Children’s Commissioner for England).
+This Board will provide independent, expert advice and scrutiny on the work of the Taskforce.

-The Delivery Group is chaired by John Lawlor OBE, the Chief Executive of NHS Cumbria, Northumberland, Tyne and Wear, and senior responsible officer for the Taskforce.
+The Delivery Group is chaired by Teresa Fenech, Executive Director of Nursing at Humber & North Yorkshire Partnership, and senior responsible officer for the Taskforce.
 This Delivery Group, made up of leaders from across the NHS and other key partners, will implement the Taskforce objectives.

 How stakeholders can work with the Taskforce

 The Taskforce will work closely with children, young people, and their families, who must be at the centre of our work to drive rapid improvements in inpatient services.

 Several national stakeholders and experts by experience are represented on the Independent Oversight Group and Delivery Group, and the Taskforce will draw on national and local organisations’ expertise and advice which will be essential to the Taskforce’s mission.

 If you have any questions about the Taskforce please contact firstname.lastname@example.org

 - Membership of the Independent Strategic Oversight Group

 The current membership of the Independent Strategic Oversight Group is detailed below, but this may change as the Taskforce draws on different expertise at different stages of its work.

-- Chair: Anne Longfield OBE, Children’s Commissioner for England
+- Chair: Anne Longfield OBE, (previously the Children’s Commissioner for England)

 - Sue Bailey, former President, Royal College of Psychiatrists